rowdotk/wayfinder/README.md

 ## Setup
 - Execute the following command in the root folder: `docker-compose up --build`
-- Make sure both the wayfinder-server and the wayfinder-client containers have successfully started
+- Make sure **both** the wayfinder-server and the wayfinder-client containers have successfully started (⚠️ The wayfinder-client could take a bit longer than wayfinder-server)
 - Now you can access the Wayfinder!
   - 🌌 Client (Frontend): http://localhost:8001
   - 🔌 Server (API): http://localhost:8000

+## Unit Tests
+Execute `npm test` in the root directory to execute all unit tests.

 ## API Endpoints
 **GET /compute**